ultraq/thymeleaf-layout-dialect/thymeleaf-layout-dialect-docs/migrating-to-3.0.md

 It's also a step towards becoming a full Java module, applying an automatic module name and doing some reorganizing of packages in the interim.

-All the changes are listed below to help make the assessment on what an upgrade would entail for you.
+All the changes are listed below to help you make an assessment of what an upgrade would entail.

 On this page
 ------------